thenewmona/GWG-mona-s-resturantReview/Resources/notes.md

 Worked with Sonam and Danny on my service worker and still can not figure out why it won't work Going to submit to see what the reviewer says

+11/12/2018

+Redid service worker with Doug Brown's tutorial and it is working offline now need to fix the viewport issue so that I can resubmit